tommyjlong/app_rtsp_sip/README.md

 - `DOORBELL_USER_PASSWORD` is the RTSP/SIP password.
 - `IP_ADDRESS` is the address of the camera
 - `554` is the RTSP port number, which is the default.
 - `live.sdp` is the portion of the URL that is used by the camera for establishing RTSP to a particular stream on the camera.
-This is the default for Vivotek cameras.
+This is the often used value for Vivotek cameras, but there are others such as `live1s1.sdp` `live1s2.sdp` and `live1s3.sdp` that are also used by Vivotek cameras.
+Check the camera's web server for "System Parameters" along with the "Media" settings for the various "streams" (1 or 2 or 3).
 - `1` indicates that SIP is to be used.
 If you only want to use RTSP and not both RTSP and SIP, then set this to 0.
 - `streaming_server` is the realm used for digest authentication.
 This is the default for Vivotek cameras.
+It is optional, and if not used, then one can simply supply a null parameter using `,,` instead of `,streaming_server,`.
 - `5060` is the SIP port number, which is the default.

 The app_rtsp_sip application is not expected to hangup by itself, but instead will wait for the calling party to hangup.